 A regulatory review period consists of two periods of time: A testing phase and an approval phase.
-For medical devices, the testing phase begins with a clinical investigation of the device and runs until the approval phase begins.
-The approval phase starts with the initial submission of an application to market the device and continues until permission to market the device is granted.
-Although only a portion of a regulatory review period may count toward the actual amount of extension that the Director of Patents and Trademarks may award (half the testing phase must be subtracted as well as any time that may have occurred before the patent was issued), FDA's determination of the length of a regulatory review period for a medical device will include all of the testing phase and approval phase as specified in 35 U.S.C.
-156(g)(3)(B).
+For human biological products, the testing phase begins when the exemption to permit the clinical investigations of the biological becomes effective and runs until the approval phase begins.
+The approval phase starts with the initial submission of an application to market the human biological product and continues until FDA grants permission to market the biological product.
+Although only a portion of a regulatory review period may count toward the actual amount of extension that the Director of Patents and Trademarks may award (for example, half the testing phase must be subtracted as well as any time that may have occurred before the